Weena

-Weena is a fictional character in the novel The Time Machine, written by H. G. Wells in 1895 on the concept of time travel.
-In the story, an unnamed time traveler travels to 802,701 A.D. using his time machine, to find that humans have evolved into two species: the Eloi, the leisure class; and the Morlocks, the working class.
-He meets an Eloi girl named Weena, whom he takes on an expedition and loses in his battle against the Morlocks.
+Weena is a fictional character in the novel The Time Machine, written by H. G. Wells in 1895.
+Introduced in the year 802,701 A.D., Weena is a member of the Eloi species, evolved from the human leisure class, and lives among other Eloi, who are preyed upon by the Morlocks, another species evolved from the human working class.
+She follows the unnamed Time Traveler on an expedition after he arrives in her time, and is eventually tragically lost in a fire.

 Three films have been based upon the story, in 1960, 1978, and 2002, each portraying Weena differently.

 In the 1895 novel

 In the original novel, the Time Traveler encounters Weena in the year 802,701 A.D.
 He rescues her from drowning in a "shallow", while the other Eloi do nothing to help.
 The next day, she presents him a garland of flowers, which she has made especially for him.
 He takes her on his expedition and decides to take her to his own time, the Victorian Era, but Weena faints and is lost in a fire when he battles the Morlocks to retrieve his time machine.
 He returns to his own time with two strange white flowers, which Weena had put into his pocket.